Return to view all news articles.

 • The first test is relatively uncontroversial – one must understand they are making a Will.

-• The second test is slightly more complicated but no overly so, one must understand the extent of the property they own.
+• The second test is slightly more complicated but not overly so, one must understand the extent of the property they own.
 This doesn’t mean the testator must know down to the last penny what they own but if they forgot they owned a mansion worth £££ believing they only had a few £ in the bank and no more, that might suggest the second test was not met.

-• The third test is more problematic, who should the testator should comprehend when thinking about who they wish to benefit?
+• The third test is more problematic, who should the testator comprehend when thinking about who they wish to benefit?
 In complex family matters including second/third families/step families, that could get complicated and some people who should be beneficiaries may be innocently overlooked.

 • On the face of it, having no insane delusions speaks for itself but it is difficult to define with any precision and whilst one person’s actions may seem deluded or unwise, to another they seem quite reasonable and based on sound understanding.